Nov 1, 2021

 10. How would you go about putting together a 1,000-piece jigsaw puzzle?

-11. While in a meeting, your co-worker suggests a solution to a problem that you know will not work.
+11. While in a meeting, your co-worker suggests a solution to a problem you know will not work.
 Do you voice your concern to the team in the meeting?

 12. Has there ever been a time when somebody suggested an idea to you that you had not considered?
 If so, what was your reaction to this?